-Future Of Key Farming Research Uncertain As 2/3 Of USDA Staff Say They Won't Move
+Scientists Desert USDA As Agency Relocates To Kansas City Area

 The USDA gave employees until just before midnight on Monday to notify their employers whether they planned to accept the relocation.

 On Tuesday, a USDA spokesperson told NPR that at ERS, 72 employees accepted relocation and 99 declined or did not respond.
-At NIFA, the spokesperson says 73 accepted and 151 declined or did not respond.
-That means the total number that accepted is about 36 percent of those reported.
+At NIFA, the spokesperson said 73 accepted and 151 declined or did not respond.
+That means the total number that accepted is about 36% of those reported.

 The USDA spokesperson said that these numbers may fluctuate until Sept.
 30, the date employees are expected to report to the area, and employees can change their statuses until then.